AlexandreDuarte/emscripten_sphericalharmonics/README.md

 # emscripten_sphericalharmonics

-Spherical Harmonics renderer using the emscripten compile toolchain to WebAssembly
+Spherical Harmonics renderer in C, using the emscripten to compile to WebAssembly Non-WebAssembly version compiled to linux only